Strategic management: Implementation

-Michael D. Watkins claimed in 2007 that if mission/goals answer the 'what' question, or if vision answers the 'why' questions, then strategy provides answers to the 'how' question of business management.

 Historical development

 Origins

 The strategic management discipline originated in the 1950s and 1960s.
 Among the numerous early contributors, the most influential were Peter Drucker, Philip Selznick, Alfred Chandler, Igor Ansoff, and Bruce Henderson.
 The discipline draws from earlier thinking and texts on 'strategy' dating back thousands of years.
 Prior to 1960, the term "strategy" was primarily used regarding war and politics, not business.
 Many companies built strategic planning functions to develop and execute the formulation and implementation processes during the 1960s.

 Peter Drucker was a prolific management theorist and author of dozens of management books, with a career spanning five decades.
 He addressed fundamental strategic questions in a 1954 book The Practice of Management writing: "... the first responsibility of top management is to ask the question 'what is our business?' and to make sure it is carefully studied and correctly answered."
 He wrote that the answer was determined by the customer.
 He recommended eight areas where objectives should be set, such as market standing, innovation, productivity, physical and financial resources, worker performance and attitude, profitability, manager performance and development, and public responsibility.

 In 1957, Philip Selznick initially used the term "distinctive competence" in referring to how the Navy was attempting to differentiate itself from the other services.
 He also formalized the idea of matching the organization's internal factors with external environmental circumstances.
 This core idea was developed further by Kenneth R. Andrews in 1963 into what we now call SWOT analysis, in which the strengths and weaknesses of the firm are assessed in light of the opportunities and threats in the business environment.

 Alfred Chandler recognized the importance of coordinating management activity under an all-encompassing strategy.
 Interactions between functions were typically handled by managers who relayed information back and forth between departments.
 Chandler stressed the importance of taking a long-term perspective when looking to the future.
 In his 1962 ground breaking work Strategy and Structure, Chandler showed that a long-term coordinated strategy was necessary to give a company structure, direction and focus.
-He says it concisely, "structure follows strategy."
+He says it concisely, "Structure follows Strategy."
 Chandler wrote that: "Strategy is the determination of the basic long-term goals of an enterprise, and the adoption of courses of action and the allocation of resources necessary for carrying out these goals."